 When Wagner asked her how much longer it needed to be in place, Quick said, “Like all things in Covid, we evaluate the data and evidence on a daily basis...
 As long as we're seeing increasing numbers in the county...
 I feel the need for a face-covering mandate.''

-Quick also said she did not want to discuss what other health officers in neighboring counties have shared with her in meetings amid the pandemic, but pointed out that San Diego and Los Angeles counties have issued face-covering orders.
+Quick said she did not want to discuss what other health officers in neighboring counties have shared with her in meetings amid the pandemic, but pointed out that San Diego and Los Angeles counties have issued face-covering orders.

-Orange County Health Care Agency Director Clayton Chau then jumped into the debate, saying, “People miss the point of the mask -- it's not to protect yourself.
+Orange County Health Care Agency Director Clayton Chau jumped into the debate, saying, “People miss the point of the mask -- it's not to protect yourself.
 It's to protect other people, especially vulnerable people.''

 Chau also noted that many residents have let the county know they support the mask order.